MuaazH/RTW_SCRIPTHOOK/README.md

 5. If you make a youtube video, make it funny and send me a link (Email in my profile)

 # Change log
-I did not have time to write a change log, email me if you want to write on yourself.
+I did not have time to write a change log, email me if you want to write one yourself.

 # Thanks
 ASI-Loader: https://github.com/ThirteenAG/Ultimate-ASI-Loader <br>